-- Children have the opportunity to make personal choices such as daily lunches that are pre-ordered and a selection of half termly after-school club choices in KS1.
+- Children have the opportunity to make personal choices such as daily lunches that are pre-ordered and a selection of half termly after-school club choices in KS1 and KS2.

 - The Westroyd Learning Poster promotes children to choose positive attitudes towards learning rather than outcome.
 The learning behaviours are reflected on within class on a daily basis and celebrated in a weekly assembly.

 - The recent work on 'Growth Mindset' is empowering learners to develop a positive learning attitude, especially when finding something difficult.
 It is encouraging children to talk about how they are feeling about their learning and suggest their own solutions to problems.